We get asked many, many questions about CBD oil. If you’re curious too, then this is article is for you!

-The best way to save on cost when using CBD oil is for us to work with you to find a treatment plan that works and then utilise the most cost-effective products to achieve it long term.
+The best way to save on cost when using CBD oil is for us to work with you to find a treatment plan that works and then utilise the most cost-effective prescriptions to achieve it long term.

-We know all the products available and can help you achieve the most cost effective treatment plan.
+We know all the prescriptions available and can help you achieve the most cost effective treatment plan.
 To help with the upfront cost of CBD oil, THC and our consultations, we can also offer you interest free payments using Humm.

 What are the Best CBD Oil Products in NZ?

-All products are imported from overseas (sold by NZ based companies) but there are no NZ-made products at the moment.
+All products are imported from overseas (sold by NZ based companies) and there are no NZ-made products at the moment.

 Worldwide, CBD products come in different forms – from oil tinctures, to capsules, gummies, creams and vapes.

 Choosing the right CBD oil prescription depends on what your requirements are.

-For example, for a child you may decide to go for a CBD isolate product over a full spectrum one.
+For example, for a child you may want for your doctor to prescribe CBD isolate product over a full spectrum one.
 For the purpose of saving on cost, you may purchase a more concentrated bottle over a smaller one.

 Does CBD Oil Show in a Drug Test?

 CBD oil will not get detected on a drug test as it does not contain THC, the psychoactive component of cannabis.

 Using THC however will show up positive on a drug test.
 This is not a reason to not use THC as it is a safe and effective natural medicine.
-We support our patients with letters of medicinal use of THC at any time this is required.
+We support our patients with letters stating medicinal use of THC at any time this is required.

 Can you provide me with a letter for work?

 Yes we absolutely can and free of charge, just ask!
-We are here to help you use CBD oil safely and legally.
+We are here to help you use CBD in NZ safely and legally.